khaniqra/restaurant/README.md

 ## Description

-The webpage features the table booking form of a restaurant, where you can select the day & timimg of your meal.
+The webpage features the table booking form of a restaurant, where you can select the day & timing of your meal.
 You need to specify youy full name, phone number **(mandatory)** which should be 10 digits only and no of persons **(mandatory)** to book the table.

 ## Author